 Which is the best pen for fast handwriting is a question that is often asked?
 Improving your handwriting speed has many advantages and using the right type of pen is certainly one of the most important factors in helping you to write faster.

 However, if you want to become a faster writer several other things also need to be taken into consideration.
 Such as your handwriting technique, posture, and the type of paper that you are writing on.

-In this guide, we will help you to become a faster writer and explain what makes a pen faster or slower to write with and give our top recommendations for the fastest writing pens.
+In this guide, we will help you to become a faster writer and explain what makes a pen faster or slower to write with, and give our top recommendations for the best pens for fast writing.

 Table of Contents

 1. The Best Pens for Fast Handwriting

 When it comes to finding the best pens for fast handwriting then you need a pen with smooth flowing ink, which is quick-drying and its nib glides easily across the paper.